up42/docs/source/getting-started/core-concepts.rst

 While running, and after completion, jobs additionally provide information about:

-* The status of the job, e.g. "success", "in progress", or "failed"
+* The status of the job, e.g. "pending", "success", "in progress", or "failed"
-* Logs of each block as it runs
+* Logs of each block as it runs as a step in the workflow
 * Execution time and other metadata
 * The final result of the job